 Instant pot vs rice cooker, which one is better for cooking nice, fluffy ice?
 The truth is, they’re both good for providing delicious rice.
 However, they both have their advantages and disadvantages.

 For instance, instant pots are multi-cookers with different cooking functions.
+You can even make many appetizing desserts in instant pots too.
 Rice cookers, on the other hand, are dedicated to cooking rice only.
 Thus, instant pots are more versatile than rice cookers.

 In today’s article, I will talk about instant pots and rice cookers, in general, how to cook rice in both, pros and cons of both cooking appliances, and help you decide which one suits your needs best.